Sleep: In mythology and literature

 Sleep has been seen in culture as similar to death since antiquity; in Greek mythology, Hypnos (the god of sleep) and Thanatos (the god of death) were both said to be the children of Nyx (the goddess of night).
 John Donne, Samuel Taylor Coleridge, Percy Bysshe Shelley, John Keats and other poets have all written poems about the relationship between sleep and death.
 Shelley describes them as "both so passing, strange and wonderful!"
 Keats similarly poses the question: "Can death be sleep, when life is but a dream".
-Many people consider dying in one's sleep is the most peaceful way to die.
+Many people consider dying in one's sleep to be the most peaceful way to die.
 Phrases such as "big sleep" and "rest in peace" are often used in reference to death, possibly in an effort to lessen its finality.
 Sleep and dreaming have sometimes been seen as providing the potential for visionary experiences.
 In medieval Irish tradition, in order to become a filí, the poet was required to undergo a ritual called the imbas forosnai, in which they would enter a mantic, trancelike sleep.

 Many cultural stories have been told about people falling asleep for extended periods of time.
 The earliest of these stories is the ancient Greek legend of Epimenides of Knossos.
 According to the biographer Diogenes Laërtius, Epimenides was a shepherd on the Greek island of Crete.
 One day, one of his sheep went missing and he went out to look for it, but became tired and fell asleep in a cave under Mount Ida.
 When he awoke, he continued searching for the sheep, but could not find it, so he returned to his old farm, only to discover that it was now under new ownership.
 He went to his hometown, but discovered that nobody there knew him.
 Finally, he met his younger brother, who was now an old man, and learned that he had been asleep in the cave for fifty-seven years.

 A far more famous instance of a "long sleep" today is the Christian legend of the Seven Sleepers of Ephesus, in which seven Christians flee into a cave during pagan times in order to escape persecution, but fall asleep and wake up 360 years later to discover, to their astonishment, that the Roman Empire is now predominantly Christian.
 The American author Washington Irving's short story "Rip Van Winkle", first published in 1819 in his collection of short stories The Sketch Book of Geoffrey Crayon, Gent., is about a man in colonial America named Rip Van Winkle who falls asleep on one of the Catskill Mountains and wakes up twenty years later after the American Revolution.
 The story is now considered one of the greatest classics of American literature.